Purpose: How to give everyone a happy Christmas

 So, when I wish you a happy Christmas

-(I’m going to stick with happy in preference to merry because I
+(I’m going to stick with happy in preference to merry, because I

 don’t want to imply that you should be consuming too much alcohol)

-Christmas that is what I am hoping and wishing for – for all of you
+When I wish you a happy Christmas, that is what I am hoping and wishing for – for all of you

-gran doesn’t enjoy the latest music she can be up and rock and
+gran doesn’t enjoy the latest music, she can be up and rock and

 rolling, perhaps on her own, but still having a good time.